2019 UEFA Europa League final: Controversy

 The handling of ticket pricing and travel logistics for English fans, including limited flights and visa requirements to enter Azerbaijan, was criticised by supporters groups representing fans of the two clubs.
 Heydar Aliyev International Airport, the main airport serving Baku, was described as "too small" to accommodate the expected demand of the Europa League final, and was cited as a reason for the small ticket allocation for travelling fans.
 Arsenal and Chelsea had failed to sell out their individual allocations by the deadline in late May and planned to return 6,000 unsold tickets to UEFA; several sponsors with their own allocations also followed suit, citing disinterest from their clients.
-In an official statement, Arsenal described UEFA's decision to host the match in Baku as "unacceptable and cannot be repeated".
+In an official statement, Arsenal described UEFA's decision to host the match in Baku as "unacceptable, and cannot be repeated."

 UEFA was also criticised for accepting Azerbaijan as the host of the Europa League final, due to its ongoing conflict with neighbouring Armenia.
 Arsenal's Armenian midfielder Henrikh Mkhitaryan was given permission to play in the match, but the club raised their concerns about his safety while in the country.
 Mkhitaryan and Arsenal ultimately decided that he would not travel with the squad to the final match, while the club planned to meet with UEFA after the match to discuss the situation.
-Several fans from the United Kingdom of Armenian descent were initially denied their entry visas, but allowed into the country after intervention from UEFA.
+Several fans from the United Kingdom of Armenian descent were initially denied their entry visas in line with Azerbaijani visa policy, but were allowed into the country after intervention from UEFA.
 Amnesty International's UK branch criticised the choice of Azerbaijan on the basis of its human rights violations, calling the hosting of the final an "attempt to sportswash its image".

+The match had an official attendance of 51,370, making it the third-largest crowd for a Europa League final, but the stadium had large sections of empty seats.
+Football commentators also decried the lack of atmosphere due to the empty seats and lack of interest from local residents.
+A report in The Times claimed that local authorities had opened the turnstiles for ticketless fans during the first half to increase attendance and avoid embarrassment, without the authorisation of UEFA.